Revenue Sources

 Doors Open

 Doors Open is a 0.1% sales tax to support arts, heritage, science, and preservation non-profit organizations in King County.
 Doors Open legislation was drafted by the King County Executive and passed by the King County Council in 2023 and will be rolled out by 4Culture in 2024-25.
-It consists of six funding programs: Sustained Support, Public School Cultural Access, Public Free Access, Building for Equity, County-wide Initiatives, and Launch.
+It funds six grant programs: Sustained Support, Public School Cultural Access, Public Free Access, Building for Equity, County-wide Initiatives, and Launch.

 1% for Art